ravijaanthony/LumiSign/README.md

 - ✅ Fully functional for local development and inference
 - ✅ Documented with clear setup instructions and UI workflows
 - ✅ Includes proof-of-concept screenshots for visual reference
-- ✅ Tested on real hardware (ASUS TUF AN515-57)
+- ✅ Tested on real hardware (ACER NITRO 5 - AN515-57)
 - ⏳ Open for community contributions and improvements

 Cloud training environments (Colab, Kaggle) may require environment-specific adjustments.